pjorritsma/memdocs.nl-nl/memdocs/configmgr/core/understand/product-and-licensing-faq.md

 -->

 > [!IMPORTANT]
-> Configuration Manager is niet opgenomen in het [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business) plan.
+> Configuration Manager is niet opgenomen in het [Microsoft 365 Business Premium](https://www.microsoft.com/microsoft-365/business) -abonnement.

 ### <a name="what-changes-with-licensing-for-co-management-in-microsoft-endpoint-manager"></a><a name="bkmk_mem"></a> Wat is er veranderd in licentie voor co-beheer in micro soft Endpoint Manager?